abdullahkhalids/stac/README.md

 # stac
 Stac allows you to generate and simulate quantum stabilizer codes.
-If you give it a generator matrix, it will generate a code.
-You can then,
+It comes with its own quantum circuit library that has been designed to make the process of algorithmically creating quantum error-correction circuits and fault-tolerence circuits as painless as possible.

-* check if the code is valid
+Stac also includes a stabilizer code library.
+If you give it a generator matrix of any stabilizer code, you construct a code object.
+Code objects include algorithms for generating

-* convert to the standard form of the generator matrix
+* encoding circuits,
-* generate an encoding circuit
+* decoding circuits,
-* generate a decoding circuit
+* syndrome measurment circuits,

-* generate syndrome measurment circuit
+for the code, among other useful functions.

-All circuits are built using the provided Circuit class.
-Circuits have a number of useful functions.
-You can
+For these circuits or any other circuits you build using the circuit library, you can

 * draw the circuits.
 * annotate the circuit with errors.
 This is useful for reasoning about how errors effect the circuits of quantum codes.
 * simulate circuits using either Qiskit or Stim.
-* The above can be harnessed to study the effects of errors on circuits.
+* export to qasm, stim or quirk.

-* circuits can be exported to qasm, stim or quirk style circuits.
+One of the goals of stac (not there yet) is to compute the fault-tolerance thresholds of any stabilizer code in "one-click".

 ## Getting started
 To install stac, run